ULTIMATE MILWAUKEE WINTER ACTIVITIES & BUCKET LIST

 42. Bake cookies on a snowy afternoon with the kids!
 Try a recipe or two from the WE Energies Cookie Book!

 44. You may think about kite-flying as a springtime activity.
 But there’s no reason not to enjoy it in winter.
-The winter wind makes kite-flying a great family activity!
+The winter wind makes kite-flying a great family activity that gets you out of the house and enjoying the season.

 45. If there’s enough snow, take the time to build a snow fort.
 If you’re looking for something a little warmer, use pillows and blankets!
 See who can make the best fort and have a cozy slumber party one night.